jamesgarner-me/queens-solver/memory-bank/activeContext.md

    - Frontend added to provide visual representation
    - Deployment to AWS Lambda for serverless operation
    - Now includes proper API Gateway integration for production use

+5. **Error Handling Best Practices**
+   - Infrastructure-level errors should be handled before the application loads
+   - Application-level error handling provides better context and interactivity
+   - Static HTML fallbacks ensure errors are communicated even when JavaScript fails
+   - Consistent styling and recovery options improve user experience
+   - Test coverage for error scenarios is essential for reliability